M1meer/terra-rpc-loadbalancing-env/README.md

 ## Usage
 Scripts are provided to run each role against a pre-set host group target, based on the diagram below.
 These can be changed based on need.
 Hosts and groups are defined in ```inventory.yml```, pulling addressing information from ```group_vars/all.yml```

 To configure monitoring, access your grafana server on port :3000 and start building dashboards.
-Nodes will have two endpoints: 9100 for general metrics, and :26660 for blockchain data.
+Prometheus-server will be populated with endpoinds to scrape, so all that remains is the selection of metrics.
+Terra nodes will have two endpoints: 9100 for general metrics, and :26660 for blockchain data.
 HAProxy will have :9100 accessible.

 ## Sample environment
 ![sample environment](./topology.svg)